tamwahba/CS350-Program1/README.md

 input parameters
 - `pid <int>` processes id to focus on for testing for testing (we are testing this process relative to all other processes in input)
 - `s <int>` memory size in pages
+- 'r <0|1>' page replacement policy scope.
+0 for global, 1 for local

-Output overall page fault rate for provided process and overall page fault rate using a global, counter-based LRU algorithm
+Output overall page fault rate for provided process and overall page fault rate using a global or local counter-based LRU algorithm

 # Program 1
 Implementing the page replacement mechanisms